pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 that successfully avoided representational collapse.
 I deviate from their notation in the explanation to keep the one in this post.
-If $\hat{e}=e \circ h$ is the complete encoder onto the metric space, and $\hat{h}$ is an additional head the call the predictor, then their loss functions for similar instances
+If $\hat{e}=e \circ h$ is the complete encoder onto the metric space, and $\hat{h}$ is an additional head they call the predictor, then their loss functions for similar instances
 $x_1$ and $x_2$ is given by the formula:

 $$